gboulant/todogo/doc/talks/talk01.rst

    Legend: ○ todo  ▶ doing  ● done

-Note that when a task is moved to the archive, then its usage index is modified and set to its absolute index.
+Note that when a task is moved to the archive, then its usage index is modified and set to its global index (see next page).

 ================
 Task identifiers